Afonso247/JavaTSI/README.md

 # JavaTSI
-A place to insert OOP activities from my TSI course.
+A place to insert Java OOP activities from my TSI course.